 Special Manhattan Bridge District

-The Special Manhattan Bridge District was established to preserve the residential character of this Lower Manhattan community, to minimize residential relocation on development sites, and to provide for selective demolition and rehabilitation of existing buildings.
-A special floor area bonus is allowed for the provision of new community facility space and/or dwelling units for low- and moderate-income families.
-Within this district it is possible to transfer development rights from a site containing existing buildings to a new development.
-The district mandates that street trees be planted in connection with a new development.
+The Special Manhattan Bridge District was established to preserve this Lower Manhattan community’s residential character, minimize residential relocation on development sites, and provide for selective demolition and rehabilitation of existing buildings.
+A special floor area bonus is allowed to provide new community facility space and dwelling units for low- and moderate-income families.
+It is possible to transfer development rights from a site containing existing buildings to new development within this district.
+The district mandates that street trees be planted in connection with new development.
 Unless renewed, this district was designed to “lapse” on September 1, 1991.
 Have to update this, any of you all have a line on this…

 Special Manhattan Landing Development District

 The Special Manhattan Landing Development District guides off-shore development from Battery Park to the Manhattan Bridge along the East River.
 This district is under review.

 The Special Midtown District was established to guide all development within the midtown central business district.
 The special district includes three areas of special concern that are subject to additional regulations.
 These sub-districts are the Theatre Subdistrict, the Preservation Subdistrict, and the Fifth Avenue Subdistrict.

 The Special Midtown District has a base FAR of 15.0 along avenue frontages and a FAR of 12.0 in the mid-blocks.
 The base FAR in the Preservation Subdistrict is 8.0 to restrict development on the side streets surrounding the Museum of Modern Art.
 The base FAR of the Theatre Subdistrict core (on Broadway and Seventh Avenue frontages around Times Square) is set at 14.0 FAR, the FAR in the mid-blocks between Sixth and Seventh Avenues is set at 12.0, and the FAR in the mid-blocks between Broadway and Eighth Avenue is 10.0.